UniversityOfHelsinkiCS/oodikone/updater/sis-updater-scheduler/README.md

 # sis-updater-scheduler

+## Overview

-The scheduler is mainly responsible for publishing NATS messages with entity ids that should be updated.
-The messages will then be picked up by sis-updater-worker, and the entities with the specified ids will be updated.
-The way the worker will do it is by fetching the needed entities from the importer DB and upserting them to Oodikone's own DB.
+The **sis-updater-scheduler** is responsible for scheduling entity updates by publishing BullMQ jobs.
+These jobs contain entity IDs that need updating and are processed by **sis-updater-worker**.
+The worker retrieves the required entities from the importer database and upserts them into Oodikone's database.

+## Job triggers

-The scheduler publishes NATS messages with entity ids to be updated mainly based on 2 triggers:
+The scheduler creates BullMQ jobs based on two triggers:
-**cronjobs** and **HTTP requests**.
-The HTTP requests are used if one of the Oodikone users (admins only) wants to proactively trigger an update to certain entities or entity types.

-The cronjobs are part of the same Node.js process.
-There are two cronjobs that trigger entity updates: one running weekly and one running hourly.
-Depending on the type of entity, they are therefore updated on a weekly or hourly basis.

-There are also cronjobs to run `prepurge` and `purge` jobs on the weekly basis.
-See below for more info about `purge` and `prepurge`.

-## Step by step overview of what Scheduler does:

-1. The cronjob runs one of the two functions: `scheduleHourly` or `scheduleWeekly`.
-The first one only schedules the data that was modified since the last hourly update. `scheduleWeekly` on the other hand schedules "everything" for update.
-2. To figure out what entities should be scheduled, the scheduler fetches ids of entities from the **importer's** postgres instance.
-Depending on whether the cronjob run is hourly or weekly, the scheduler fetches either all ids of the ones belonging to entities updated in the last hour only.
-3. For each entity separately, the ids are then split into smaller chunks (based on `CHUNK_SIZE` env variable) and are sent to `sis-updater-worker` via NATS.
-Before sending the NATS message, the scheduler increments a redis key (one of the two, either `TOTAL_STUDENTS` if the entity type is `student` or `TOTAL_META` if the entity type is anothing else) by the number of entities being sent to NATS.
-The redis entry is updated so that `sis-updater-worker` can use it (see worker's README for more details).
-4. Depending on the value of `ENABLE_WORKER_REPORTING` constant, scheduler will either just publish the message to NATS and forget about it moving on to the next things **OR** it will wait for the `-worker` to successfully acknowledge the processing of the message before moving one to the next one.
-Note however, that entities of the same type e.g. `student` entities are scheduled in parallel even if `ENABLE_WORKER_REPORTING` is set to true.
-It's just that in that case, the scheduler will first wait for all successful acks for one entity type before moving on to the next one.
+1. **Cron jobs**:
+   - There are two scheduled cron jobs:
+     - A **weekly job** that updates all relevant entities.
+     - An **hourly job** that updates only entities modified since the last hourly update.
+   - Additionally, there are cron jobs for **prepurge** and **purge** processes, which help remove outdated data.
+See the [Prepurge and purge workflows](#prepurge-and-purge-workflows) section for more details.
+1. **HTTP requests**:
+   - Oodikone admins can manually trigger updates for specific entities or entity types via HTTP requests.

+## How the scheduler works

+1. A cron job runs either `scheduleHourly` or `scheduleWeekly`:
+   - `scheduleHourly`: Updates only entities modified since the last hourly update.
+   - `scheduleWeekly`: Updates all relevant entities.
+1. The scheduler fetches the entity IDs from the **importer database**.
+1. The fetched IDs are split into smaller chunks (based on the `CHUNK_SIZE` environment variable).
+1. BullMQ jobs are created with these chunks and added to the queue, where they will be processed by sis-updater-worker.

 ## Prepurge and purge workflows

-Rows are sometimes deleted from Sisu, which means they should also be deleted from Oodikone's database.
-This is done by deleting all rows which have not been updated in a while.
+Entities deleted from Sisu must also be removed from Oodikone’s database.
+This is done by deleting rows that haven’t been updated in a while.

-Every Monday a prepurge flow is scheduled and every Sunday a purge flow.

-Each of the flows go through all of the `TABLES_TO_PURGE` one at a time and does the following:

-**The prepurge flow** sends a message to NATS of the following shape `{ action: 'PREPURGE_START', table, before }` where table is the name of the purged table and `before` is the date before which all the old data will be purged.
-It also creates a feedback channel, which listens to responses from `sis-updater-worker` and each time a response to prepurge message is received, the schedule does the following:
+- **Prepurge**: Runs every **Monday**.
+- **Purge**: Runs every **Sunday**.

+### Prepurge process

+Prepurge identifies outdated rows before they are permanently deleted:

+1. The scheduler creates a BullMQ job with:
+   - `tables`: List of tables to check (`TABLES_TO_PURGE`).
-- Calculate how many rows of data will be deleted as a result of the **upcoming** purge and from which tables
+   - `before`: A date threshold; rows older than this will be deleted (based on the `updatedAt` column).
-- Send a Slack message informing how many rows and from which tables will be deleted
-- Sets metadata to Redis indicating after what date the corresponding purge can actually be run.
-This is later used during purge flow to determine if the purge is actually allowed to be run at that point in time.
-There is a minimum number of days that should pass between prepurge and purge before the purge is allowed to run.

-**The purge flow** gets the metadata from the Redis mentioned above to determine if the purge can be run at this point in time or not yet.
-If it is allowed to run, then for each of the purged tables, the scheduler sends the following message to NATS `{ action: 'PURGE_START', table, before: purgeTargetDate }`.
+1. The scheduler listens for a response from **sis-updater-worker** ([`src/jobEvents.js`](./src/jobEvents.js)).
+1. The worker returns a count of outdated rows per table.
+1. Based on this data, the scheduler:
+   - Sends a **Slack notification** about the upcoming purge.
+   - Updates the **Redis key `LAST_PREPURGE_INFO`**, which determines when the acual purge can occur.

+### Purge process

+The purge permanently removes outdated rows if the required waiting period has passed:

+1. The scheduler checks Redis to determine if purging is allowed.
+1. If permitted, a BullMQ job is created with the same `tables` and `before` parameters as the prepurge job.
+1. The **sis-updater-worker** processes the job and deletes outdated rows.

+For more details, see the purge implementation in [`src/purge.js`](./src/purge.js).